Leading under pressure

 We can throw ourselves into the most difficult situations because of our drive to grow and become.
 But we need to stay aware of when the effect takes a downward turn.
 The Yerkes-Dodson Law identifies a point where eustress generated by stimulation that increases performance – maximises and begins grinding down into distress and reduced performance.
 A desire to stay on top of things, and perhaps to be the next big emerging leader, can cause us to outstay our welcome in the stress zone.
 It’s in those situations that we need to ask for help, to let go of pride and the urge to save face and to seriously engage with the why behind our actions.
 You may find our exploration of the link between happiness and purpose helpful.

 Often, the real problem is not the situation, it’s the demand we place on ourselves to be in control of it.
 But we don’t have to solve anything alone.
 The best ideas can come from anywhere.
 When we trust, we share out a load that was never meant for us alone.

-If you desire to grow your capacity – or your team’s capacity – for leading under pressure, check out our flagship new leaders programme Transition to Leadership, which we are offering on an open basis for the first time.
+If you desire to grow your capacity – or your team’s capacity – for leading under pressure, drop us a message.
 TPC Leadership has been growing leaders since 2000, working with clients across over 110 countries, from 14 country offices.
-We are rightly considered to be pioneers in the field of human potential and have taken this expertise to craft an intensive 3-day, 12-module programme.
-If you want to grow as a leader, difficulty will always be ahead of you.
+We are rightly considered to be pioneers in the field of human potential and have taken this expertise to craft tailor-made programmes.
+If you want to grow as a leader, the difficulty will always be ahead of you.
 But if you invest in yourself you will be ready for it, and ready to thrive in it.